-FIG. 5 is a partial list of variable definitions for the chiller control system algorithm according to the invention;
+FIG. 5 is a partial list of variable definitions for the chiller 30 control system algorithm according to the invention;

-FIGS. 6a and 6b are flow chart showing the main control subroutine of the chiller control system algorithm according to the invention;
+FIGS. 6a and 6b are a flow chart showing the main control subroutine of the chiller control system algorithm according to the invention;

-FIGS. 7a and 7b are flow chart of the IDAD control subroutine of the chiller control system algorithm according to the invention;
+FIGS. 7a and 7b are a flow chart of the IDAD control subroutine of the chiller control system algorithm according to the invention;

-FIGS. 8a and 8b are flow chart of the AND control subroutine of the chiller control system algorithm according to the invention;
+FIGS. 8a and 8b are a flow chart of the NAD control subroutine of the chiller control system algorithm according to the invention;